-Cenovus currently utilizes fresh water in certain operations, which is obtained under licenses issued pursuant to the Water Act to provide, for example, domestic and utility water at the Company's SAGD facilities and for its bitumen delineation programs.
+Cenovus currently utilizes fresh water in certain operations, which is obtained under licenses issued pursuant to the Water Act (Alberta) to provide, for example, domestic and utility water at the Corporation's SAGD facilities and for its bitumen delineation programs.
+Currently, the Corporation is not required to pay for the water it uses under these licenses.
+If a change under these licenses reduces the amount of water available for the Corporation's use, its production could decline or operating expenses could increase, both of which may have a material adverse effect on the Corporation's business and financial performance.
 There can be no assurance that the licenses to withdraw water will not be rescinded or that additional conditions will not be added to these licenses.
 There can be no assurance that Cenovus will not have to pay a fee for the use of water in the future or that any such fees will be reasonable.
-In addition, the expansion of the Company's projects rely on securing licenses for additional water withdrawal, and there can be no assurance that these licenses will be granted on terms favourable to Cenovus, or at all, or that such additional water will in fact be available to divert under such licenses.
+In addition, the expansion of the Corporation's projects rely on securing licenses for additional water withdrawal, and there can be no assurance that these licenses will be granted on terms favourable to Cenovus, or at all, or that such additional water will in fact be available to divert under such licenses.